the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 For example:

-- the Turing Way workflow to [build the Turing Way book and to provide a preview for the pull requests](https://github.com/alan-turing-institute/the-turing-way/blob/master/.github/workflows/ci.yml)
+- The Turing Way workflow to [build the Turing Way book and to provide a preview for the pull requests](https://github.com/alan-turing-institute/the-turing-way/blob/master/.github/workflows/ci.yml)
-- a matrix of tests on [3 operating systems and multiple Python versions for the Python package NetworkX](https://github.com/networkx/networkx/blob/main/.github/workflows/test.yml)
+- A matrix of tests on [3 operating systems and multiple Python versions for the Python package NetworkX](https://github.com/networkx/networkx/blob/main/.github/workflows/test.yml)
-- a more complex setup of testing the [build in multiple circumstances for the Python package Numpy](https://github.com/numpy/numpy/blob/main/.github/workflows/build_test.yml)
+- A more complex setup of testing the [build in multiple circumstances for the Python package Numpy](https://github.com/numpy/numpy/blob/main/.github/workflows/build_test.yml)

 In the next section, we will explain building blocks for the workflow.